LucyHeath/ChamPeakx/README.md

 The user login page has a similar form.
 Error handling is present but due to security reasons, does not highlight which credentials are incorrect.
 ![Screenshot 2023-01-05 at 21 35 22](https://user-images.githubusercontent.com/114397080/210884532-5d9d3218-2cda-4c90-8f22-617a765c21ff.png)

-On log in, a toast pop-up(Chakra UI) to welcomes that user.
+On log in, a toast pop-up (Chakra UI) to welcomes that user.

 ![Screenshot 2023-01-05 at 21 50 20](https://user-images.githubusercontent.com/114397080/210886971-970f35c1-0a39-4917-9bd0-1d320e387da8.png)

 ### Not found and loading
-A nice graphic displays if the page is not found and I used a spinner to show pages loading for both the index and single route pages.
+A nice graphic displays if the page is not found, and I used a spinner to show pages loading for both the index and single route pages.

 ![Screenshot 2023-01-05 at 22 50 01](https://user-images.githubusercontent.com/114397080/210895269-fa3edfa9-df27-407b-9ec2-0d37adf1fa26.png)